Prajapati Trivedi: Books written by Trivedi

 This book contains a collection of original papers written and published by Professor Prajapati Trivedi on various aspects of public enterprise management and policy.
 While the book is centered around the Indian public enterprise policy, the issues (problems and solutions) discussed in the book are truly transcendental in their relevance.
 Policy makers from other countries have found it equally relevant to their context.

 The distinguishing feature of this book is a common framework for analyzing various aspects of public enterprise policy.
-This approach allows the reader to see the interrelationships between them and is also designing public policies that are consistent with each other.
+This approach allows the reader to see the interrelationships between them and is also designed to public policies that are consistent with each other.

 The unifying conceptual framework used in the book has come to be known as the Signaling System Approach.
 According to this framework, the root cause of most of the problems associated with public enterprises can be traced to the fact that they are confronted with multiple principals who have multiple goals, which are often conflicting.
-The book describes various approaches to manage public enterprises and design public policies given this background.
+The book describes various approaches to managing public enterprises and designing public policies, given this background.
 The book contains nine sections dealing with the following areas of public enterprise policy: